Microneedling Long Island

 Does The Treatment Hurt?

-It would seem that puncturing your skin hundreds of times would hurt, but it doesn’t.
-We apply a topical numbing cream prior to your procedure, plus the needles used on our microneedling pen are very thin.
+Though it would seem that puncturing your skin hundreds of times would cause pain, it doesn’t.
+We apply a topical numbing cream prior to your procedure and the needles used on our microneedling pen are very thin.
 Patients equate the feeling of microneedling as similar to light sandpaper being moved across the skin.

 Actual Patient Review